elightup/slim-seo/README.md

 ## You might also like

-If you love this plugin, please try our other great products:
+If you like this plugin, you might also like our other WordPress products:

-- [Meta Box](https://metabox.io): The best plugin for adding custom meta boxes and custom fields for WordPress
+- [Meta Box](https://metabox.io) - A powerful WordPress plugin for creating custom post types and custom fields.
-- [GretaThemes](https://gretathemes.com): Beautiful and easy to use WordPress themes
+- [GretaThemes](https://gretathemes.com) - Free and premium WordPress themes that clean, simple and just work.
-- [Auto Listings](https://wpautolistings.com): The best WordPress plugin for car dealership & car listings websites.
+- [Auto Listings](https://wpautolistings.com) - A car sale and dealership plugin for WordPress.

 ## Installation